When is it Acceptable for a Texas Lawyer to Charge a Non-Refundable Fee?

 The True Non-Refundable Retainer

 A true non-refundable retainer, also referred to as a “general retainer,”[3] is not an advanced legal fee and in no way is intended to compensate the lawyer for future legal services.
-A true non-refundable retainer is a fee paid solely “to secure the availability of a lawyer’s future services and compensate the lawyer for the preclusion of other employment that results from the acceptance of employment for the client.”[4]
-If a fee meets this criteria, it is appropriate to deposit it directly into the attorney’s operating account and consider it earned upon receipt.
+A true non-refundable retainer is a fee that is paid solely “to secure the availability of a lawyer’s future services and compensate the lawyer for the preclusion of other employment that results from the acceptance of employment for the client.”[4]
+If a fee meets these criteria, it is appropriate to deposit it directly into the attorney’s operating account and consider it earned upon receipt.

-Any legal fee that does not meet the strict criteria of a true non-refundable retainer must be placed in a lawyer’s trust or IOLTA account until earned.
-“It is a disciplinary violation for a lawyer to agree with a client that a fee is non-refundable upon receipt, whether or not it is designated a ‘non-refundable retainer,’ if that fee is not in its entirety a reasonable fee solely for the lawyer’s agreement to accept employment in the matter.”[6]
+“It is a disciplinary violation for a lawyer to agree with a client that a fee is non-refundable upon receipt, whether or not it is designated a ‘non-refundable retainer,’ if that fee is not in its entirety a reasonable fee solely for the lawyer’s agreement to accept employment in the matter.”[5]

 All Other Fees Labeled as “Retainers”